-Table 1: Comparison of the Corporate Climate Responsibility Monitor (v4.0) methodology (CCRM, 2024) with four other voluntary standards and guidelines.

-Adapted from Net Zero Tracker (2023).
+Table 1: Comparison of the Corporate Climate Responsibility Monitor (v5.0) methodology (NewClimate Institute, 2025b) with four other voluntary standards and guidelines.
+Adapted from Net Zero Tracker (2023, 2025).

-CCRM (NewClimate Institute, 2024, v4.0) How does the CCRM align with other standards?
-United Nations UN Expert Group (UN HLEG, 2022) ISO Net Zero Guidelines (ISO, 2022) UN Race to Zero (Race to Zero, 2022, v3.0) SCIENCE BASED TARGETS SBTi Net Zero Standard (SBTi, 2023d, v1.2) CCRM METHODOLOGY COMPONENT 2: SE TTING SPECIFIC AND SUBSTANTIAT ED TARGETS Coverage of all emission scopes along the value chain (scopes 1, 2 and 3) Yes Scope 1, 2 and 3 emissions and non-GHG climate forcer Fully aligned with HLEG, ISO & RtZ Yes 'Scope 1, 2 and 3 emissions for businesses' Yes 'scope 1, 2 and all "relevant" s3 emissions' Yes 'scope 1, 2 and 3 emissions for businesses' Partially Long-term targets: 95% of s1 and s2; 90% of s3 Short-term targets: 95% of s1 and s2; 67% of s3 Net-zero target Minimum reduction for 'credible net zero' terminology >90% for all sectors compared with 2019 emissions Fully aligned for those standards specifying Not specified >90% for all sectors >72% for FLAG sector illustrative example based on the SBTi Net Zero Standard Not specified >90% for all sectors >72% for FLAG sector compared to base year emissions Requirement to comply with 1.5°C-aligned decarbonisation milestones Yes by using entire range of 1.5°C benchmarks identified in literature Aligned but going beyond other standards Not specified but recommendation to "us[e] a robust methodology consistent with limiting warming to 1.5°C with no or limited overshoot" Yes through illustrative examples using SBTi's sector-specific and economy-wide 1.5°C pathways mentioned as one option Not specified but general reference that entities should contribute to UNFCCC 2030 Breakthroughs Yes by using SBTi's sector-specific and economy-wide 1.5°C pathways 2030 target(s) Five-year intervals for interim targets Yes 5 years Fully aligned Yes 5 years with targets in 2025, 2030, and 2035 Yes 2 to 5 years Not specified 'Set an interim target by 2030' Partially 5 to 10 years Requirement to comply with 1.5°C-aligned decarbonisation milestones Yes by using entire range of 1.5°C benchmarks identified in the literature Aligned but going beyond other standards Not specified but reference to "credible sector pathways consistent with limiting warming to 1.5°C with no or limited overshoot" and need for third-party verification Not specified but minimum target to "halve all types of GHG emissions every decade [] consistent with a fair share of 50 % global GHG emissions reduction by 2030" Not specified but must generally reflect "maximum effort toward or beyond a fair share of the 50% global reduction in CO 2 by 2030" Yes by using SBTi's economy-wide absolute annual reduction rates or SBTi's sector-specific intensity convergence Offsetting to achieve interim targets Not allowed Fully aligned Not allowed Not allowed Recommends prioritizing reductions over offsetting Not allowed except for FLAG sector targets that allow companies to use carbon dioxide removals
+How does the CCRM align United Nations IŜO SCIENCE BASED TARGETS World Benchmarking Alliance CCRM (NewClimate Institute, 2025b, v5.0) with other standards?
+UN Expert Group (UN HLEG, 2023) ISO Net Zero Guidelines (ISO, 2022) SBTi Net Zero Standard (SBTi, 2023a, v1.2) Assessing Transition Plans Collective guidance (ATP-Col, 2024) CCRM METHODOLOGY COMPONENT 2: SE TTING SPECIFIC AND SUBSTANTIAT ED TARGETS Coverage of all emission scopes along the value chain (scopes 1, 2 and 3) Yes Scope 1, 2 and 3 emissions and non-GHG climate forcers Fully aligned with HLEG, ISO & RtZ Yes 'Scope 1, 2 and 3 emissions for businesses' Yes 'scope 1, 2 and all "relevant" s3 emissions' Partially Long-term targets: 95% of s1 and s2; 90% of s3 Short-term targets: 95% of s1 and s2; 67% of s3 Yes All relevant direct and indirect GHG emissions (scope 1, 2 and 3) Net-zero target Minimum reduction for 'credible net zero' terminology >90% for all sectors compared with 2019 emissions Fully aligned for those standards specifying Not specified >90% for all sectors >72% for FLAG sector illustrative example based on the SBTi Net Zero Standard >90% for all sectors >72% for FLAG sector compared to base year emissions Not specified Requirement to comply with 1.5°C-aligned decarbonisation milestones Yes by using entire range of 1.5°C benchmarks identified in literature Aligned but going beyond other standards Not specified but recommendation to '[use] a robust methodology consistent with limiting warming to 1.5°C with no or limited overshoot' Yes through illustrative examples using SBTi's sector-specific and economy-wide 1.5°C pathways mentioned as one option Yes by using SBTi's sector-specific and economy-wide 1.5°C pathways Yes by selecting 1.5°C-aligned decarbonisation pathways appropriate for its activities and locations 2030 target(s) Five-year intervals for interim targets Yes 5 years Fully aligned Yes 5 years with targets in 2025, 2030, and 2035 Yes 2 to 5 years Partially 5 to 10 years Yes 5 years Requirement to comply with 1.5°C-aligned decarbonisation milestones Yes by using entire range of 1.5°C benchmarks identified in the literature Aligned but going beyond other standards Not specified but reference to 'credible sector pathways consistent with limiting warming to 1.5°C with no or limited overshoot' and need for third-party verification Not specified but minimum target to 'halve all types of GHG emissions every decade [] consistent with a fair share of 50% global GHG emissions reduction by 2030' Yes by using SBTi's economy-wide absolute annual reduction rates or SBTi's sector-specific intensity convergence Yes by requiring selecting 1.5°C-aligned decarbonisation pathways to inform its target ambition appropriate for its activities and locations Offsetting to achieve interim targets Not allowed Fully aligned Not allowed Not allowed Not allowed except for FLAG sector targets that allow companies to use carbon dioxide removals Not allowed